unstoppabledomains/dev-docs/partner/integration-paths.md

 Partner API Integrations will only work on **Polygon L2 network**.
 See the [Polygon Developer Integration Guide](/polygon/polygon-migration-guide.md) to get started.
 :::

-## Step 1: Set Up Partner API Access
+## Step 1: Set up Partner API Access

 Before beginning the integration process for Unstoppable's Partner API, you must set up Partner API access and obtain partner credentials.
-Please see the **[Set Up Partner API Access Guide](index.md)** for more details.
+Please see the **[Set up Partner API Access Guide](index.md)** for more details.

 ## Step 2: Locate Your Reseller ID